 Steering the Course to a Clean Mobility Future: Tech Innovation Alone Won’t Get Us There

 Event: Setting the Scene for Climate Action in Transportation and Mobility, September 12th

 The transportation sector is one of the highest producers of greenhouse gas emissions as well as a major contributor to sub-standard air quality in cities, with associated health impacts.
-Meeting Paris Agreement targets means scaling low-carbon emissions technologies and zero emissions transportation at a rapid rate, as well finding trillions of dollars of investment over the next decade.
+Meeting Paris Agreement targets means scaling low-carbon emissions technologies and zero-emissions transportation at a rapid rate, as well as finding trillions of dollars of investment over the next decade.
 The benefits to both the environment and human health will be significant, but so are the challenges.

 The affiliate GCAS event at the Consulate General of the Netherlands brought together some of the leading thinkers on transportation around the world.
 Three key themes emerged over the course of a variety of panels and keynotes: transportation infrastructure can be really expensive, but someone needs to pay for it; technology and innovation alone won’t get us where we want to go, and progress will be too slow to mitigate climate change without some impressive public-private collaboration.

 Many nations and cities (with a few exceptions such as Japan) are now operating with public transportation systems that were largely constructed between the 1890s and 1970s.